 tz source files into

 are by no means authoritative.
 If you find errors, please

-send changes to the time zone
+send changes to

-mailing list.
-You can also browse recent
+the time zone mailing list.
+You can also subscribe to it

 and browse the archive of old